datianshi/opsman/README.md

 ## Why create this tool?

 * Pivotal Ops Manager has an API
-* People wants a CLI Took to interact with OpsManager (I like curl though)
+* People wants a CLI Tool to interact with OpsManager (I like curl though)

 ## What does this tool doing?